LouisvilleMetro/WazeCCPProcessor/README.md

 You enter your CCP data feed URL as a parameter.

-Then you can store, analyze, query, extract live and historic data for your city.
+Then you can store, analyze, query, extract live and historic data for your city for many [use cases](https://github.com/LouisvilleMetro/WazeCCPProcessor/wiki/Use-Cases).

 See the [Projects](https://github.com/LouisvilleMetro/WazeCCPProcessor/projects) area for how you can help, and the [Wiki](https://github.com/LouisvilleMetro/WazeCCPProcessor/wiki) for all the details.